5 Reasons Why You’ll Never Succeed at Resumes and How We Can Help

 Most of the professionals I work with consistently complain that they just can’t put their thoughts onto paper with impact and authority.

 In other words, power words accentuate the effect of your sentences and bring your points across with much more emotional appeal and value to the reader.

-However, just knowing about these trigger words aren’t enough.
+However, just knowing about these trigger words isn’t enough.

 Instead, having a list of trigger words in your head is the last thing you should think about.
 Why?